dhimanroy/dhimanroy.github.io/content/codes/Matlab Scripts/For solving system of linear equations/By Gauss Jordan method/index.md

 ---
 {{< note title="Script for Gauss Jordan method" >}}

 This matlab script can solve a system of linear equations by Gauss Jordan method with partial pivoting.
+Co-efficeint matrix and contant vector are be prompted for user input.
-Another fun fact is, this script can show the calculation steps.
-So, this script saves a lot of effort while preparing assignments.
+Fun fact is, this script can show the calculation steps.
 </br>
 ```matlab